xdega/mdt-hub/README.md

 ### Build Initial Rails Project
 If you have just cloned this repository, you are almost there!
-The following command will get you started with a new Rails project that uses MySQL as the backend database:
+The following command will get you started with a new Rails project that uses Postgre SQL as the backend database:

-`docker-compose run web rails new -s -d mysql .`
+`docker-compose run web rails new -s -d postgresql .`

-Alternatively, you can roll with the default SQLite database driver (not reccomended in most cases):

-`docker-compose run web rails new -s .`

 ### Run Docker Environment
 `docker-compose up -d`